How to Apply

 - United States citizens and permanent immigrants who graduate from medical schools outside the United States must be certified by the Educational Commission for Foreign Medical Graduates (ECFMG).

 - Grant Medical Center will consider applicants who are U.S. citizens, lawful permanent residents, asylees and refugees, and other individuals with work authorizations that do not require visa sponsorship by GMC.

-- Residents enrolled in the Family Medicine, Geriatrics, Sports Medicine, Podiatric Medicine and Surgery, and Colon & Rectal Surgery Residency Programs must apply for an Ohio Training Certificate from the State Medical Board of Ohio.
+- Residents enrolled in the Family Medicine, Geriatrics, Addiction Medicine, Podiatric Medicine and Surgery, Colon & Rectal Surgery and Surgical Critical Care Programs must apply for an Ohio Training Certificate from the State Medical Board of Ohio.